Team

 Dimitra Mazaraki

 Dimitra Mazaraki studied History and Archaeology in Athens (BA, National and Kapodistrian University of Athens) with specialty in prehistoric archaeology.
-She continues her graduate studies, on a graduate scholarship, in Cultural Heritage Studies (University of Paris 1 Panthéon-Sorbonne).
+She then graduated with a Ma in Cultural Heritage Studies (University of Paris 1 Panthéon-Sorbonne).
 So far, she has participated in many excavations in Greece (Irakleia, Plasi, Palaiopolis, Sanctuary of the Egyptian Gods), as well as in many mediation projects of archaeological heritage in Athens and in Paris.

 Within the project, she is the responsible for stratigraphical analyses, vectorisation and GIS of the demoi of east coast of Attica.